 TTM: trailing 12 months

-There are currently 155,028 First Capital shares held short by investors – that's known as First Capital's "short interest".
-This figure is 0.3% up from 154,605 last month.
+There are currently 58,657 First Capital shares held short by investors – that's known as First Capital's "short interest".
+This figure is 60% down from 146,788 last month.

 There are a few different ways that this level of interest in shorting First Capital shares can be evaluated.

-A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against First Capital.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against First Capital.